totaljs/components/j-Shortcuts/readme.md

 // +v3 supports multiple shortcuts at the one time:
 SETTER(true, 'shortcuts/register', 'cmd+enter, ctrl+enter', function(e) {
     console.log('PRESSED: CMD + ENTER');
 });

+// NEW: you can make preparation for the shortcut SETTER(true, 'shortcuts/register', 'cmd+enter, ctrl+enter', function(e) {
+    console.log('PRESSED: CMD + ENTER');
+}, function(e) {
+	// You can enable/disable shortcut manually in the "preparation function"
+	// but you need to "return {Boolean}", true will approve shortcut and calling of the shortcut "callback"
+	// otherwise "returning false" the shorcut will be skipped return e.target.tagName !== 'INPUT';
+});
 ```